 Bradley Whitford as Commander Joseph Lawrence

 Madeline Brewer as Janine

 Amanda Brugel as Rita

 In addition, Sam Jaeger, who portrayed American representative Mark Tuello throughout seasons 2 and 3, was added to the main cast.
 Viewers will also spot a new face from Netflix's The Haunting of Hill House.
 Actress Mckenna Grace will play Mrs. Keyes, described as “a sharply intelligent, teenaged wife of a much older Commander who rules her farm and household with confidence.”
 The new character will show duality with a “calm and pious” exterior while suffering from internal "turmoil."

 Plus, new guest stars will be introduced like actress Zawe Ashton, who will "play Moira's girlfriend and an aid worker in Toronto."
 Actor Reed Birney also joins the cast as a new Gilead person June meets.

 Are there any season 4 spoilers yet?

-Sadly, no. As Handmaid's Tale fans know, season 3 ended with us feeling partly relieved and partly anxious.
-While June managed to free so many women and children from Gilead, she's still there — with a gunshot wound.
-What's gonna happen next?!
+As The Handmaid's Tale fans know, season 3 ended with viewers feeling one part relieved and one part anxious.
+While June managed to free many women and children from Gilead, she's still there with a gunshot wound.
+But it sounds like she's only getting started.

-How many seasons are expected for The Handmaid’s Tale?
+How many seasons will there be for The Handmaid’s Tale?

 You Might Also Like